christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 Total circuit effect: 0.728405
 ```

-Which suggests these heads work together significantly.
-The remaining small difference (0.108) suggests minimal ToM capability without the circuit.
-Unsurprising, the most critical components are the scene representation heads and the belief state heads, where ablating reduces model performance by ~61% and ~23% respectively.
-No single head significantly affected performance, further validating the distributed nature of the task.
+This suggests that these heads are working together in a highly interdependent way.
+The remaining performance (~10.8%) implies that outside the ToM circuit, there’s not much capacity left for ToM tasks, as expected.
+Unsurprisingly, the scene representation heads and belief state heads come out as the most critical.
+Ablating these reduces performance by ~61% and ~23% respectively.
+Notably, no single head caused a dramatic performance drop, underscoring the distributed nature of this task.

-The second study tests the individual heads of the components in isolation using a baseline comparison that preserves the statistical properties of the model while ablating to measure the functional impact of the components logit difference rather than just zeroing out the activation patterns.
+In the next study, we dive deeper by isolating each head within each component, using a more nuanced ablation technique.
+Instead of just zeroing out activations, we use a baseline comparison that keeps the statistical properties of the model intact, letting us directly measure the functional impact on the logits.

-The point is to identify and eliminate unnecessary components to make the model more efficient.
-The heads with the strongest positive effects when ablated, shows performance drops (hurts performance, heads are helpful), and heads with the strongest negative effects when ablated, shows performance improves (helps performance, heads might interfere).
+The goal is to find and possibly cut out any dead weight, making the model more efficient.
+Heads that, when ablated, lead to a performance drop indicate that these heads are beneficial (ablating hurts).
+Meanwhile, heads where ablation improves performance suggest they may be introducing interference into the task.

 <br>